 Getting An Epidural Can Really Hurt

-Getting a needle stuck in your spine is not fun business.
+Getting a needle stuck in your spine is not a fun business.
 You’d think the pain would be dim compared to the labor pain and it is somewhat.
 But if they hit you in the right spot it can be pretty bad.

 The first one I had was just a good pinch.
 But the second epidural I had with my next pregnancy was really painful despite labor.
-It was as if they hit a nerve and I had this horrible dull ache shoot all through my back that was even worse then my labor pain for a minute.
+It was as if they hit a nerve and I had this horrible dull ache shoot all through my back that was even worse than my labor pain for a minute.

 Not trying to scare ya.
 But again, it’s well worth the pain relief and it only lasts a minute.
 If you can handle having a baby then this will be a breeze.